nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 - Proximity to national/state/regional parks
 - Ways to reduce traffic, for example keeping a walkable and bikeable area
 - Having all essential amentities within the city, like medical, dental, shopping, gas, and several food options
-    - Not needing to leave town for groceries for example
+    - For example, I do not want to leave town for groceries
 - Entertainment options, like movies, bowling, museums, possibly more exotic activities like escape rooms or axe throwing
 - Lower cost of living, going out to eat will not make you poor for the next month
 - Large population of people in their 20s and 30s